rjspencer/docs/theming.md

 ### if:UserIsMe
 Checks to see if the currently rendered user is the logged in user

+### if:UserIsLoggedIn
+Checks to see if there's a logged in user

 ### if:VenueHasWebsite
 Checks if a venue has a website.